-Bryce is our newest employee and a recent graduate from Carleton University with a Bachelor of Architectural Studies in the Conservation and Sustainability stream, focusing on built heritage and sustainable design.
+Bryce joined the firm in March 2020 as a recent graduate from Carleton University with a Bachelor of Architectural Studies in the Conservation and Sustainability stream, focusing on built heritage and sustainable design.
 He has a variety of work experience from previous employment at MTBA Associates Inc. in Ottawa where he focused on many Federal heritage buildings and conservation districts.
 Bryce also spent a summer coordinating construction on the site of East Block Parliament Hill rehabilitation.
 He has a vast background in designing and building custom cabinetry as well as a recently acquired passion and appreciation for the crafts of both leatherworking and blacksmithing.

 Nathan joined the Nicholson Sheffield Architect team in 2015 after graduating from Conestoga College with an advanced diploma in Architectural-Construction Engineering Technology.
 During his time as a student, Nathan and his design team were awarded first place for both Team Design and Project Documentation of their third year, six storey student residence building.
 During this project, he developed his skills as a team player and subsequently, excels at collaborating with others.